facebookresearch/habitat-sim/README.md

 This empowers a paradigm shift from 'internet AI' based on static datasets (e.g. ImageNet, COCO, VQA) to embodied AI where agents act within realistic environments, bringing to the fore active perception, long-term planning, learning from interaction, and holding a dialog grounded in an environment.

 ## Citing Habitat
-If you use the Habitat platform in your research, please cite the following [paper](https://arxiv.org/abs/1904.01201):
+If you use the Habitat platform in your research, please cite the [Habitat](https://arxiv.org/abs/1904.01201) and [Habitat 2.0](https://arxiv.org/abs/2106.14405) papers:

 ```
+@article{szot2021habitat,
+  title     =     {Habitat 2.0: Training Home Assistants to Rearrange their Habitat},
+  author    =     {Andrew Szot and Alex Clegg and Eric Undersander and Erik Wijmans and Yili Zhao and John Turner and Noah Maestre and Mustafa Mukadam and Devendra Chaplot and Oleksandr Maksymets and Aaron Gokaslan and Vladimir Vondrus and Sameer Dharur and Franziska Meier and Wojciech Galuba and Angel Chang and Zsolt Kira and Vladlen Koltun and Jitendra Malik and Manolis Savva and Dhruv Batra},
+  journal   =     {arXiv preprint arXiv:2106.14405},
+  year      =     {2021}
+}

 @inproceedings{habitat19iccv,
   title     =     {Habitat: {A} {P}latform for {E}mbodied {AI} {R}esearch},
   author    =     {Manolis Savva and Abhishek Kadian and Oleksandr Maksymets and Yili Zhao and Erik Wijmans and Bhavana Jain and Julian Straub and Jia Liu and Vladlen Koltun and Jitendra Malik and Devi Parikh and Dhruv Batra},